hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 the cowin server periodically without user requiring to explicitly press the search button each time.
 This is currently setup to do the periodic search once every 10 minutes.
-However do note that this logic just updates the result shown on screen, and possibly notifies the user using local(desktop/mobile) notification(experimental).
+However do note that this logic just updates the result shown on screen, and possibly notifies the user using local desktop notification(experimental).
 User needs to monitor the same (page and notification) and act on it as they see fit.
 Also this auto repeat logic may get paused by the browser, as noted previously.